Tim Minchin: Personal life

 Minchin and his wife Sarah, whom he married in 2001 and with whom he has a daughter and a son, returned to Australia from Los Angeles in December 2017.
 They currently live in Sydney.

 Minchin supports the Fremantle Football Club in the AFL and named his dog Sonny after star player Michael "Sonny" Walters.

-In 2013, the University of Western Australia awarded Minchin an honourary Doctor of Letters degree for his contribution to the arts, recognising his outstanding achievements and worldwide acclaim as a composer, lyricist, actor, writer, and comedian.
+In 2013, the University of Western Australia awarded Minchin an honorary Doctor of Letters degree for his contribution to the arts, recognising his outstanding achievements and worldwide acclaim as a composer, lyricist, actor, writer, and comedian.
 In 2015, he was awarded a second honorary Doctor of Letters degree from Mountview Academy of Theatre Arts.
 In 2019, Minchin was awarded a third honorary doctorate for his contribution to the arts by the Western Australian Academy of Performing Arts.
 He was appointed a Member of the Order of Australia in the 2020 Australia Day Honours.
-Minchin is patron and supporter of the charities WA Youth Theatre Company, The Prince’s Foundation for Children and the Arts, and Roald Dahl’s Marvellous Children’s Charity.
+Minchin is patron and supporter of the charities WA Youth Theatre Company, The Prince's Foundation for Children and the Arts, and Roald Dahl's Marvellous Children's Charity.